The Price Becomes a Personalized Prediction

 The most important actor is often not the retailer whose name appears on the screen.

-Surveillance pricing depends on a stack: data collection, identity resolution, analytics, customer segmentation, experimentation platforms, recommendation systems, price optimization tools, marketing automation, payment data, loyalty programs, ad-tech traces, and retail software.
+Surveillance pricing depends on a stack: data collection, identity resolution, analytics, customer segmentation, experimentation platforms, recommendation systems, price optimization tools, marketing automation, payment data, loyalty programs, ad-tech traces, data clean rooms, and retail software.
 A merchant may buy the capability from a vendor rather than build it from scratch.
 A consumer may experience the result as a normal product page.

 That makes accountability hard.
 If a shopper sees a higher price, who set it?
 The retailer?
 The pricing vendor?
 The marketing platform?
 The loyalty system?
 The data broker?
 The model trained on similar users?
 The A/B test?
 The rule engine?
 The human pricing manager who approved an automated recommendation?